 - stamps (we’re not convinced this shouldn’t go on the “don’t bother with” list)

 - can opener (winner for most borrowed item)

 - shower caddy if they don’t have personal bathrooms – This mesh one has pockets!

 - door stopper (Keeping your dorm room open helps you to meet people although this happens less frequently then when we went to school.)

 - 3M hooks for hanging pictures and the super large ones for towels

-- small vacuum (if you have a neat child…dorm when have one you can borrow if cleanliness is not a huge deal) – Example of one if weekly sweeping is important to your student.
+- small vacuum (if you have a neat child…dorm will have one you can borrow if cleanliness is not a huge deal) – Example of one if weekly sweeping is important to your student.

 - small pullout couch from IKEA was a top purchase (Great for hanging out and a best friend visit!)

 - footlocker for under bed (can use a pad lock on one for valuables)